-- Connect a voltmeter across these two incoming wires.
+- Disconnect the two external wires connected to the boiler thermostat leads (two black low voltage leads in J-box). - Connect a voltmeter across these two incoming wires.
 Close each thermostat, zone valve and relay in the external circuit one at a time and check the voltmeter reading across the wires. - If a voltage does occur under any condition, check and correct the external wiring.
-(This is a common problem when using 3-wire zone valves). - Once the external thermostat circuit wiring is checked and corrected if necessary, reconnect the external thermostat circuit wires to the boiler thermostat wires and allow the boiler to cycle.
+(This is a common problem when using 3-wire zone valves.) - Once the external thermostat circuit wiring is checked and corrected if necessary, reconnect the external thermostat circuit wires to the boiler thermostat wires and allow the boiler to cycle.

-There should NEVER be a voltage reading.

-Did you find a voltage across the two external thermostat circuit wires ?
+- There should NEVER be a voltage reading. - Did you find a voltage across the two external thermostat circuit wires?

-CHART 3 - Spark-ignited pilot - DAMPER light flashing
+CHART 4 - Spark-ignited pilot - FLAME & POWER lights flashing